openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-individual-openpgp-nist-bp-comp.md

 The ML-KEM + ECC public-key encryption involves both the ML-KEM and an ECC-based KEM in an a priori non-separable manner.
 This is achieved via KEM combination, i.e. both key encapsulations/decapsulations are performed in parallel, and the resulting key shares are fed into a key combiner to produce a single shared secret for message encryption.

-## Parallel Public-Key Encryption {#no-pq-t-parallel-encryption}

-TODO: keep this section or refer to the main PQC draft?

-The OpenPGP protocol inherently supports parallel encryption to different keys of the same recipient.
-Implementations MUST NOT encrypt a message with a purely traditional public-key encryption key of a recipient if it is encrypted with a PQ/T key of the same recipient.

 ## Composite Signatures

 The ML-DSA + ECC signature consists of independent ML-DSA and ECC signatures, and an implementation MUST successfully validate both signatures to state that the ML-DSA + ECC signature is valid.

-## Multiple Signatures {#multiple-signatures}

-TODO: keep this section or refer to the main PQC draft?

-The OpenPGP message format allows multiple signatures of a message, i.e. the attachment of multiple signature packets.

-An implementation MAY sign a message with a traditional key and a PQ(/T) key from the same sender.
-This ensures backwards compatibility due to {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.5, since a legacy implementation without PQ(/T) support can fall back on the traditional signature.

-Newer implementations with PQ(/T) support MAY ignore the traditional signature(s) during validation.

-Implementations SHOULD consider the message correctly signed if at least one of the non-ignored signatures validates successfully.

-\[Note to the reader: The last requirement, that one valid signature is sufficient to identify a message as correctly signed, is an interpretation of {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.5.\]

 # Composite KEM schemes